10 Ways to Lower Energy Bills this summer in the Coachella Valley

 10 ways to lower your energy bills

-- 2. Stay on top of air filter changes.
+- Stay on top of air filter changes.
 A dirty filter can be a huge drain on your air conditioner’s energy consumption.
 The more dirt that builds up on your filter, the harder your air conditioner has to work to push air through it.
-Check the condition of your filter every month and change it whenever necessary.
+Check the condition of your air filter every month and change the filter whenever necessary.

 - Keep your windows and doors shut tight.
 Whenever your air conditioner is running, make sure that all of the doors and windows in your home are tightly shut.
 If they aren’t, cool air will escape and your air conditioner will have to consume more energy to compensate.

 - Close window shades during the day.
 The sun can add a surprising amount of heat to your home.
 By closing your window coverings during the day, you can help block out the sun’s heat and ease the load on your air conditioner.

 - Use your room fans.
 Although fans don’t reduce the actual temperature in a room, they make it feel cooler.
 By using your ceiling fans, you can lower your thermostat by about four degrees without feeling a difference in comfort.

 - Clear the area around your outdoor unit.
 If plants or debris are blocking your air conditioner’s outdoor unit, it can reduce your unit’s airflow and increase its energy consumption.
 Make sure the area around your outdoor unit is kept clear.

 - Use a programmable thermostat.
 With a programmable thermostat, you’ll never have to worry about forgetting to change your home’s temperature settings.
 By using the highest temperatures you’re comfortable with and raising your thermostat settings during the times of day that you’re sleeping or away from your home, your air conditioner won’t have to work as hard and you’ll see a difference in your energy bills.